skramm/spaghetti/docs/spaghetti_options.md

 ```

 There are two types of symbols:
-* some add up some feature, but your program will compile anyway, whether the symbol is defined or not,
+* Behavioral symbols: these add up some feature, but your program will compile anyway, whether the symbol is defined or not,
-* some change the inner structure of the classes: you need to define them based on what you need, your program won't compile if you do not have the right one.
+* Structural symbols: these change the inner structure of the classes:
+you need to define them based on the FSM architecture, as described above.
+Incorrect usage might make your program fail to compile.

-### 1 - Structural change symbols
+### 1 - Structural symbols

 Theses options/symbols must be chosen carefully, depending on what you need: